 1. It contradicts everything Agile HR stands for

 Are you familiar with the concept of Agile HR?
 It’s not surprising because it’s a buzzword that’s been buzzing around since 2012.
 Agile HR is a method that advocates all processes and projects being conducted in a flexible and agile manner.
-The reason the approach has grown so exponentially is that organizations need to adapt to a complex world where demands are always changing.
+The reason the approach has grown so exponentially is that organisations need to adapt to a complex world where demands are always changing.
 It’s glaringly obvious how the traditional personal appraisal talks strongly contradict the Agile method:

 - An agile approach strives for dynamic objectives.
 Annual targets quickly become outdated.